It is now simpler than ever to report a power cut. If you want to report a power cut call...

 TRANSFERRING PERSONAL INFORMATION INTERNATIONALLY

-We may need to transfer personal information to our outsourced IT Infrastructure Services provider in India.
+We may need to transfer personal information to our outsourced IT Infrastructure Services providers in India and other countries that are outside the European Economic Area.
 In doing so, we have ensured and will continue to ensure that we have in place appropriate safeguards to protect that information, including at least one of the safeguards required by the General Data Protection Regulation.

 Otherwise, we will not transfer your personal information to a third party outside of the European Economic Area unless you have confirmed to us that you are happy for us to do so.